More Practice Problems with Arithmetic Sequence Formula

 Sequence B :−3, 0, 4, 7, …

-Sequence A is an arithmetic sequence since every pair of consecutive terms is the same, where the common difference is d= –2.
+Sequence A is an arithmetic sequence since every pair of consecutive terms has a common difference of -2, that is, d= –2.

 On the other hand, sequence B is not an arithmetic sequence.
 There’s no common difference among the pairs of consecutive terms in the sequence.